brenmcnamara/Infindi/QA.md

 - Expected Result:
   - You should see a small banner indicating that you must connect to the internet before continuing in the app

+## General

+#### Transition Quickly from Available Cash Information Popup Back to Account Page

+- Steps:
+  - Click the information icon near 'AVAILABLE CASH'
+  - Double-click anywhere on the screen
+- Expected Result:
+  - No crash and the information popup fades away